Peace of mind for your procedures

 - Diagnostic X-rays

 Note: Mammograms will not interfere with your device.
 However, your device could be damaged if it gets compressed in the mammogram machine.
 Make sure the doctor or technician knows you have an implanted device.

 - EKG machines

 Talk to your doctor

-If you need medical or dental treatment, tell your dentist or doctor you have a WATCHMAN Implant and show them your WATCHMAN Implant Card.
-Your care team can contact your heart specialist and work together to find a treatment that works best for you.
+If you need medical or dental treatment, tell your dentist or doctor you have an S-ICD or ICD device and show them your Medical Device ID Card.
+Your care team can contact your heart specialist and work together to find a treatment that works best for you and your device.